hebr3/hebr3.github.io/_src/posts/2015-04-12-20-project-witch-of-agnesi.md

 <!-- more -->

-I worked on it for probably 3 minutes before I called it and asked WolframAlpha for help.
+I worked on it for probably 3 minutes before I called it and asked [WolframAlpha](https://www.wolframalpha.com/) for help.
 The response

 ![2](/img/witchb.png)

-Once I saw the arctan I remembered that this was a trig identity listed in the back of the book and that you needed to be memorize it.
+Once I saw the arc-tan I remembered that this was a trig identity listed in the back of the book and that you needed to be memorize it.
 In the 2 years since Calc 3 I haven't used it so I forgot this one.

-Since I have more mathematical knowledge at my disposile now than I did in during Calc 3 I thought I would dig around for a bit and try to remember why this specific identity related to the unit circle.
+Since I have more mathematical knowledge at my disposable now than I did in during Calc 3 I thought I would dig around for a bit and try to remember why this specific identity related to the unit circle.

 What I found was the [Witch of Angensi](https://en.wikipedia.org/wiki/Witch_of_Agnesi).
 Having seen the curve and animation on the wiki page, I decided to try and recreate the model shown on wikipedia with Desmos.